Wendell95Araujo/w-list/README.md

     -   **Coroutines** for thread management.
     -   **`RecyclerViewSwipeDecorator`** to customize the UI of swipe gestures.

+## Learnings and Next Steps

+This project was a complete journey through the Android development ecosystem.
+The current architecture was designed to be scalable, allowing for the addition of new features in the future.

+The roadmap to evolve W-List includes:

+-   [ ] **Task Enhancements:**
+    -   **Sub-tasks:** Implement a checklist system within a main task.
+    -   **Priorities:** Add priority levels (Low, Medium, High) for better organization.

+-   [ ] **New List Types:**
+    -   **Expense Tracker:** Create a new module for financial tracking, with fields for amount, date, and expense category, including total summaries and, in the future, charts.
+    -   **Media Lists (Movies & Games):** Integrate with an **external API** (like The Movie Database - TMDb) to fetch information, posters, and synopses, turning the app into an entertainment hub.

+-   [ ] **Cloud Features:**
+    -   **Sync & Backup:** Create a login system (e.g., with Firebase Authentication) to allow users to save their lists to the cloud and access them from multiple devices.

 ---
 *This project was developed as an in-depth study of native Android development with Kotlin.*